What is it?

 exit_state: Which transition state the robot will be in after completing this move.
 Only applicable if controls_legs=true.
 The next legs-track move must have the same entrance_state.

-min_time: Some moves have a minimum duration and cannot go any faster.
-For moves where this is specified, they may take more than the normal number of slices if the slice duration is very short (slices per minute is very high).
+min_time: Minimum move duration.
+When specified, moves may take more than the normal number of slices if the slice duration is very short (slices per minute is very high).

-max_time: Some moves have a maximum duration and cannot go any slower.
-This applies to moves that are extendable, but cannot be made arbitrarily long.
+max_time: Maximum move duration.
+This applies to moves that are extendable but cannot be made arbitrarily long.

-color: The color to draw the box for the move in the timeline tracks.
+color: Color of the box for the move in timeline tracks.

-markers: The slices to draw the small grey vertical lines.
-These usually correspond to events such as touchdown and liftoff, and help the user line those events up as desired (e.g. on the beat).
-Negative values here indicate slices before the end of the move.
+markers: Slices to draw the small grey vertical lines.
+These usually correspond to events such as touchdown and liftoff.
+Intended to help the user line those events up as desired (for example, on the beat).
+Negative values indicate slices before the end of the move.

-image: The location of an image to display for the move.
+image: Location of an image to display for the move.

-category: The category name that the move will be sorted into in the move selector in Choreographer.
+category: Category name of the move as it appears in the move selector in Choreographer.

-MoveParamsConfig file gives the default value for each of the parameters associated with individual moves.
-For moves that contain numerical parameters (e.g. double, int32), the config file will also specify the minimum and maximum values.
+MoveParamsConfig provides the default value for each move parameter.
+For moves that contain numerical parameters (for example, double, int32) the config file will also specify the minimum and maximum values.

-The config file is formatted as follows.
-There will be a block of text separated by empty lines for each available move.
+The config file is formatted as a block of text separated by empty lines for each available move.

-The first line of each block will have two values:
+The first line of each block has two values: